abentele/Erbele/README.md

 * provide many helpful tools to edit texts
 * support for many code languages (e.g. syntax highlighting)

-For more details, see the [Issues list](https://github.com/abentele/Erbele/issues) and the [Roadmap](https://github.com/abentele/Erbele/projects/1).
+For more details, see the [Issues list](https://github.com/abentele/Erbele/issues).

 # Contribution